M-66 (Michigan highway)

-M-66 is a north–south state trunkline highway on the Lower Peninsula (LP) of the US state of Michigan.
+M-66 is a north–south state trunkline highway on the Lower Peninsula of the US state of Michigan.
 It runs from the Indiana state line in the south to Charlevoix in the north.
-M-66 is the only state highway to run the north–south distance of the LP.
-It starts as a continuation of State Road 9 (SR 9) which provides access to the Indiana Toll Road.
+M-66 is the only state highway to run the north–south distance of the Lower Peninsula.
+It starts as a continuation of State Road 9 (SR 9), which provides access to the Indiana Toll Road.
 The total length is approximately 272.9 mi, which includes almost 3.4 mi of freeway between Interstate 94 (I-94) and downtown Battle Creek designated as I-194.
 A section of the highway immediately south of I-94 is an expressway, a type of divided limited-access highway, while the section along I-194 is a full freeway; otherwise M-66 is a two-lane rural highway.
 Two sections are listed on the National Highway System.

 The first usage of the M-66 designation dates back to around July 1, 1919 with the rest of the original state highway system.
 At the time, the highway only extended between Lowell and Lakeview, a route now covered by M-91.
 The highway has been lengthened in a series of extensions north and south starting in 1925.
 A rerouting in 1944–45 removed M-66 from its original 1919 routing to replace another highway south of Six Lakes, the change that spawned M-91.
 The last big extension in 1965 resulted in the modern trans-peninsular highway route.
 The last modifications were shorter reroutings in the 1970s.